ctlusto/blog/source/2016-06-07-lessons-for-other-people.html.md

 The implementation details are, shall we say, unresolved.

-But here are some things that *aren't* obstacles, and which give me hope: the technological infrastructure for massively distributed, real-time collaborative systems; [resources](https://www.illustrativemathematics.org/) and [platforms](https://teacher.desmos.com/) for building [rich content](http://mathalicious.com/); or a [large and connected community of thoughtful professionals](https://twitter.com/search?q=%23mtbos&src=typd).
-With those things in place (and always improving), I have a hard time imagining barriers &mdash; to whatever future &mdash; that are insurmountable.
+But here are some things that *aren't* obstacles: the technological infrastructure for massively distributed, real-time collaborative systems; [resources](https://www.illustrativemathematics.org/) and [platforms](https://teacher.desmos.com/) for building [rich content](http://mathalicious.com/); or a [large and connected community of thoughtful professionals](https://twitter.com/search?q=%23mtbos&src=typd).
+With those things in place (and always improving), I have a hard time imagining barriers that are insurmountable &mdash; to whatever future.
+I'm so curious about what that's going to look like.

 <hr/>
 <!-- Footnotes -->